squishedfox/squishedfox-com/_docs/education/CompTIA/Network+/Study Guide/Chapter 5.md

 ### Switch

 Switches are Layer 2 devices which have intelligent port forwarding looking at the source and destination MAC Addresses.
 They can also provide Virtual LANs, Firewalls, break up collision domains using different hardware or software techniques.
+Switches basically just forward for filter frames.
+By default switches break up collision domains.

+Switches will not segment a network packet that is targeted for broadcast or multicast

 ### Multilayer Switch